 Our SMCOE/Alder teacher residency program consortium is made up of partnerships with districts and county programs in San Mateo County.
 Each year the district and county program partners determine the number of residency spots they will offer.
-The credential area of focus for our SMCOE/Alder Teacher Residency Program is special education, which means that our residents will earn a Master’s in Education and a Mild/Moderate Special Education Teaching Credential upon successful completion of the residency program.
+The credential area of focus for our SMCOE/Alder Teacher Residency Program is Education Specialist, Multiple Subject, Single Subject, and STEM which means that our residents will earn a Master’s in Education and one of the listed credentials upon successful completion of the residency program.

 - Ravenswood City Elementary School District

 - San Mateo Union High School District

 Tuition and Financial Aid:

 Alder GSE provides an affordable and supportive path to a rewarding and successful teaching career.
 As an Alder student, you will receive:

 - A year-long apprenticeship with an excellent, trained mentor teacher

 - A cohort of up to twenty-five peers with whom to learn and grow